shaukatdesai/nexttraining/Step4.md

    ### Loading the Tables and Data

    It is essential to have at least the tables defined in order for the Create Application wizard to generate pages in your application.
-In this hands-on-lab, you create the required database objects, and populate the tables with sample data.
+In this hands-on-lab, you will create the required database objects, and populate the tables with sample data.

    1. Use SQL Workshop to upload a script that creates the tables for the Demo Projects application.
 Perform the following steps: